Start a Claim for Breach of Privacy

 If your privacy has been breached or if your confidential information has been misused, contact us today to find out how we can help.

-Latest Breach of Privacy News
+Latest Start a Claim for Breach of Privacy News

 If private photos of you become public, the damage caused to you can be very serious - find out how you can claim compensation.17/11/2023

 With innocent BBC presenters being called paedophiles online, was the right balance struck for Huw Edwards' privacy in this matter?04/09/2023

 In the wake of the news reports concerning Huw Edwards, how does the law deal with competing rights to privacy and the right of the public to know certain information?12/07/2023

 Prince Harry's high profile claim against tabloid newspapers for phone hacking highlights these types of claims again15/06/2023

 Is it right that upskirting is an offence, whilst downblousing is not?
 Why the law needs to catch up with technology in order to protect breach of privacy victims.01/09/2022

 A suspect in a criminal case has a right to privacy, right up to the point where they are arrested.
 Before that, it would be a breach to report on the investigation.04/03/2022